 If a facility has an excess of vaccines that can be utilized elsewhere, the sample storage must then be transported again and placed in storage freezers.

 Through every step, a vaccine must stay cold so that it stays potent.
-Otherwise, a vaccine may run the risk of being less effective.
-That is why the National Institutes of Health has issued a policy regarding the use, maintenance, and repairs of ULT freezers.
+Otherwise, the vaccine may run the risk of being less effective.
+That is why the National Institutes of Health issued a policy regarding the use, maintenance, and repairs of ULT freezers several years ago.

 Ultra-low temperature freezers are an asset to pharmaceuticals, life sciences, and laboratories all over the United States.
 But what exactly are the benefits of ULT freezers and ultra-low temp storage?
 Why are more hospitals and biomedical facilities equipping their laboratories with one?

 Here are just some of the reasons why ultra-low temp storage is becoming so vastly popular:

 Many modern ULT freezers are manufactured with a sound reduction system that does not inhibit any access to HVAC systems.
 Professionals can still get complete utility out of the freezer without the added noise or distractions to their workflow.